nhubaotruong/league-of-legends-linux-garena-script/README.md

 Also, enable **Disable proxy when browsing** for better Garena experience (it sucks by default)

 ![Garena setting](images/garena.png)
- - ## Change the installation directory
-Open the Wine Prefix directory (where your Garena is actually installed)
+ - ## Change the installation directory (Optional, recommended to just leave default) Open the Wine Prefix directory (where your Garena is actually installed)

 For ex: `/home/nhubao/Games/garena/drive_c`